Sid-ah/Azure-OpenAI-Realtime-Dotnet/README.md

 - Session management
 - Detailed logging for debugging and monitoring
 - Intent recognition from the user's question to determine if the database shoould be queried or if the question should be answered directly by the LLM
+- Query rewrite of a user's question to include context from the chat history
+- NL2SQL functionality to query a SQL database based on user questions

 ## Prerequisites